 Step 4: Configure an endpoint group and endpoints

-In the Configure an endpoint group step, configure the endpoint and click Next.
+In the Configure an endpoint group step, configure the endpoint backend service, and click Next.

-In this example, the Region parameter is set to China (Hangzhou), the Backend Service Type parameter is set to ALB, and the Backend Service parameter is set to the ALB instance.
+In this example, set Region to China (Hangzhou), Backend Service Type to ALB, and Backend Service to the target ALB instance.
 Then, read and select Compliance Commitments Regarding Cross-border Data Transfers.
-You can use the default values for other parameters or modify the parameters based on your business requirements.
-For more information, see Configure the endpoint groups of intelligent routing listeners.
+Use the default values for other endpoint group parameters or modify them as needed.

-In the Configuration Review step, confirm the configurations and click Submit.
+On the Configuration Review page, confirm the Global Accelerator configurations and click Submit.

 Step 5: Configure a CNAME record

-On the Authoritative DNS Resolution page, find the custom domain name and click DNS Settings in the Actions column.
+On the Public Zone page, find the target custom domain name and click Settings in the Actions column.

 NoteFor a domain name that is not registered with Alibaba Cloud, you must add the domain name to the Alibaba Cloud DNS console before you can configure DNS records.

-On the DNS Settings page, click Add DNS Record, configure a CNAME record, and then click OK.
+On the DNS Settings page, click Add Record, configure a CNAME record, and then click OK.

-In this example, the Record Type parameter is set to CNAME, the Hostname parameter is set to www, the DNS Request Source parameter is set to North America_United States, and the Record Value parameter is set to the CNAME of the GA instance.
-You can use the default values for other parameters or modify the parameters based on your business requirements.
-For more information, see Add DNS records.
+In this scenario, Record Type is set to CNAME, Hostname is set to www, Query Source is set to the United States, North America, and Record Value is set to the CNAME of the GA instance.
+You can keep the default values for other DNS record parameters or modify them as needed.

 In this example, an Internet-facing ALB instance, a GA instance whose backend server is deployed in the China (Hangzhou) region, and a client in the US are used.